 Occupational therapists regularly see children with Autism to assist them with managing their emotions, regulating their sensory system and making a plan to manage their emotion related responses.

 Occupational therapists intervene through:

-- Self regulation & co regulation child and parent training.
+- Self regulation and co regulation child and parent training

 - Helping children recognise body cues related to emotions and make choices to regulate